scipy-conference/scipy_proceedings/papers/jon_mease/jon_mease.rst

 Python to JavaScript synchronization is achieved by translating Python ``FigureWidget`` mutation operations into Plotly.js API commands.
-These commands, and their associated data, are transferred to the JavaScript model and views using the Jupyter Comms infrastructure describe above.
+These commands, and their associated data, are transferred to the JavaScript model and views using the widget messaging protocol, over the Jupyter Comms infrastructure, as described above.
 The views are updated by executing the specified Plotly.js command, and the JavaScript model is updated manually in a consistent fashion.

 .. figure:: figures/plotlyjs_commands_example.pdf
    :align: center